diku-dk/futhark/docs/language-reference.rst

 It is not permitted to define operators with the names ``&&`` or ``||`` (although these as prefixes are accepted).
 This is because a user-defined version of these operators would not be short-circuiting.
-User-defined operators behave exactly like functions, except for syntactically.
+User-defined operators behave exactly like ordinary functions, except for bbeing infix.

 A built-in operator can be shadowed (i.e. a new ``+`` can be defined).
 This will result in the built-in polymorphic operator becoming